Vorlonhomeworld/BBCL/12 Time for the Slime.md

 with I.D.E's of their own, except the commercial divisions, however, that doesn't mean we're out of luck!
 If you're running Emacs, you have three choices for Common Lisp
 I.D.E's, if you're running VIM you have two I.D.E's you can choose from!

-The IDE's work pretty much the same way (except for one, and we'll point that one out to you !), they allow you to run a Common Lisp REPL inside of Emacs (or Vi), this, in turn, allows you to test the code you're working on while your working with, like in the example below:
+The IDE's work pretty much the same way (except for one, and I'll point that one out to you !), they allow you to run a Common Lisp REPL inside of Emacs (or Vi), this, in turn, allows you to test the code you're working on while your working with, like in the example below: